pcdshub/typhos/docs/source/python_methods.rst

    :width: 40 %

-If you don't want to annotate your function as above, Typhon will attempt to guess the type of optional variables via their default value.
+If you don't want to annotate your function as above, Typhos will attempt to guess the type of optional variables via their default value.
 You can also pass in an `annotations` dictionary that fulfills the indicates the type of each variable.